This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry (CAP) in the Southwest.

 Especially in the final year of training, support will be given to trainees to develop their management knowledge and experience.

 Throughout the different regional placements, a broad range of management experience can be arranged.
-In most placements, it should be possible to chair meetings, participate in interview panels, write business plans and handle complaints.
+In most placements, it should be possible to chair meetings, participate in interview panels, write business plans, review incidents, and handle complaints.
 Attendance at LNC meetings is also possible.

 You will also be encouraged to take the lead on quality improvement initiatives.